mattgwagner/mattgwagner/whatiuse.md

 I'm Matt Wagner, a Software Developer working out of my home office in Lakeland, FL.
 I've worked in software for about five years, spreading my time between .NET and Java shops.
 My alter ego is as an Officer Candidate attending OCS for the Florida Army National Guard.

 **What hardware are you using?**
-My home office has two pretty solid development machines running Windows 7 Ultimate.
-My desktop is a quad-core AMD Phenom II with 8GB of RAM and a 128 GB SSD.
+My home office has two pretty solid development machines running Windows 8.1 Professional.
+My desktop is a quad-core AMD Phenom II with 16GB of RAM and a 128 GB SSD.
 Once you get an SSD, you'll never go back.
 The desktop powers two 23" monitors.
 The desktop sites side-by-side with a laptop dedicated to work (Intel Core i7, 8GB of RAM, hybrid SSD HDD) powering an external 23" monitor.
 Both of these machines are controlled via one keyboard and mouse a la Synergy (software KVM).

 I have a Microsoft Comfort Curve keyboard at both home and the office.
 I couldn't stand the original wireless iMac keyboard, so the Comfort Curve was a great, small expense.
 I'm not picky about mice, but I was struggling to get used to the Magic Mouse and went back to a general Dell OEM mouse.
 I receive e-mail on my beat up HTC Incredible, which is badly in need of replacement due to a badly cracked screen.